Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-There’s something about chilled desserts in the summertime that can’t be beaten.
-They’re refreshing, and delicious and make the perfect treat.
-This strawberry jello cake recipe is a favorite, as well as strawberry icebox cake, better than anything cake and Oreo ice cream cake.
+There’s something about chilled desserts in the summertime that are a refreshing and delicious treat.
+This strawberry jello poke cake recipe is a favorite, as well as strawberry icebox cake and better than anything poke cake.

 Find the full printable recipe with specific measurements below.

-• Jello: I used strawberry jello for the red coloring and flavoring from the strawberries.
-You do not need to follow the instruction on the package.
-You are using the dry package ingredients.
+• Jello: I used strawberry jello for the red coloring and strawberry flavor.
+Do not follow the instruction on the package.

 • Water: You will need hot water as well as cold water separately.
 This will help activate the gelatin in the jello package but also help it form in the refrigerator using cold water.

-• Homemade whipped cream: Make your own whipped cream frosting, or buy a store-bought frosting.
-Make sure your cake has cooled before spreading frosting over top.
+• Homemade whipped cream: Make your own whipped cream or buy store-bought.
+Make sure your cake has cooled before spreading it over top.

 How to Make Jello Poke Cake